Tatis Jr., Hosmer homer to lift Padres to 3-1 win vs Cards

 TRAINER’S ROOM

-Cardinals: LF Marcell Ozuna came out of the game after injuring the third and fourth fingers on his right hand after being picked off first base in the third.
-He was replaced by Yairo Munoz.
+Cardinals: Manager Mike Shildt said LF Marcell Ozuna is headed for the injured list after injuring the middle finger on his right hand when he dived back to first base while being picked off in the third.
+Shildt wouldn’t say if Ozuna has a fracture, only that the injury is significant enough to send him to the IL.
+Ozuna was replaced by Yairo Munoz.

 Padres: Hunter Renfroe, originally scheduled to play LF and bat cleanup, was scratched from the lineup due to an illness.
 Franmil Reyes moved up one spot in the order and rookie Josh Naylor played LF and batted fifth.